Reachability Analysis of Large Linear Systems with Uncertain Inputs in the Krylov Subspace: Introduction

 \paragraph{Approximate bisimulation} Somewhat related to order reduction techniques is (approximate) bisimulation \cite{vanDerSchaft2004, Girard2011}, which basically shows that two systems have similar output behavior for the same inputs, while at the same time a relation $\mathcal{S}$ exists so that $(x(t),\tilde{x}(t)) \in \mathcal{S}$.
 However, even bisimulation techniques for linear systems do not scale to the system dimensions handled in this work, since they require solving linear matrix inequalities \cite{VanAntwerp2000} to find a bisimulation relation \cite{Girard2007a}.

 \paragraph{Contribution} This work extends the state of the art in reachability analysis of linear systems by proposing the first method with uncertain, time-varying inputs in the reduced Krylov subspace.
 This reduction makes it possible to compute reachable sets of systems with a number of continuous state variables that was previously infeasible.
 Please note that input/output order reduction techniques such as transformation, truncation, and projection (combination of transformation and truncation) cannot reconstruct the state, in contrast to the reduction presented in this work.
-The proposed technique rigorously considers reduction errors for each consecutive time interval individually.
-In contrast to \cite{Han2006b}, our approach a) does not rely on computing errors by the norm of the system matrix $\|A\|$ (see \eqref{eq:linearSystem}), which would quickly accumulate errors when $\|A\|$ is greater than $1$ (mostly true in practice), and b) does not require to enlarging the reachable set equally in all dimensions to account for errors, which can cause large over-approximations.
+However, we also improve computational efficiency when only the input/output behavior is of interest.
+Our proposed technique rigorously considers reduction errors.
+In contrast to \cite{Han2006b}, our approach a) does not rely on computing errors by the norm of the system matrix $\|A\|$ (see \eqref{eq:linearSystem}), which would quickly accumulate errors when $\|A\|$ is greater than $1$ (mostly true in practice; for the presented example of a bridge $\|A\|=4.6347\cdot 10^8$), b) does not require to enlarging the reachable set equally in all dimensions to account for errors, which can cause large over-approximations, and c) can be applied to zonotopes, which use a compact generator representation \cite[Theorem~7]{Althoff2009b}.
 Our approach is implemented in CORA \cite{Althoff2015a} and will be publicly released with the new CORA version.

 \paragraph{Organization} The paper is organized as follows: Sec.~\ref{sec:preliminaries} presents preliminaries from the areas of Krylov subspace approximation, set representation, and reachability analysis.
 The computation of reachable sets in the Krylov subspace is presented step by step: The homogeneous solution is described in Sec.~\ref{sec:KrylovReachHomogeneous} and the input solution in Sec.~\ref{sec:KrylovReachParticular}.
 Then, these are combined in Sec.~\ref{sec:propagation} to demonstrate the overall algorithm.
-We close with a detailed numerical example in Sec.~\ref{sec:numericalExperiment} and the conclusions in Sec.~\ref{sec:conclusions}.
+We close with numerical examples in Sec.~\ref{sec:numericalExperiment} and the conclusions in Sec.~\ref{sec:conclusions}.